raspberrypilearning/packaging-your-code/en/step_3.md

-## Package your code
+## Test your code

-Now that you have written some code, you will package it so that other people can install and use it.
+Test your code works before you package it.

 --- task ---

-Create a file called `pyproject.toml`, and save it in the `my_project` directory.
+Create a file called `test.py` and save it in the `my_project` directory.

 --- /task ---

-This file will contain all of the information about your package that Python needs to be able to build it.

 --- task ---

-Copy and paste the template into your `pyproject.toml` file:
+In `test.py`, add the following code to import the `motivate_me` function from the `motivate` module.

 --- code ---
 ---
-language: markdown
+language: python
-filename: pyproject.toml
+filename: test.py
 line_numbers: true
-line_number_start: 1
 ---

-[build-system]
-requires = ["hatchling"]
-build-backend = "hatchling.build"

-[project]
-name = "motivate"
-version = "0.0.1"
-authors = [
-  { name="Example Name", email="example@example.com" },
-]
+from motivate import motivate_me

 --- /code ---